TearTyr/Ultra-Galleries/README.md

 - **Zero External UI Dependencies:** Built entirely with native DOM methods, custom modal dialogs, and native IndexedDB caching, eliminating external libraries like jQuery, SweetAlert2, and Dexie for maximum speed and lightweight memory usage.
 - **HTMX & SPA Navigation Safety:** Robust UI injection and cleanup logic utilizing the modern Navigation API (with history fallbacks) to ensure the script works flawlessly across Single-Page Applications and sites using `hx-boost` (such as Pawchive).
 - **Pawchive CSS Persistence:** The injected stylesheet is marked with `data-keep`, preventing Pawchive's HTMX head-cleanup logic from removing Ultra Galleries styles during page transitions.
+- **Pawchive Rate-Limit Compliance:** All requests to Pawchive hosts are serialized through a `≤ 1 req/sec` pacer with a custom User-Agent header.
+The pacer is rejection-safe and cannot be silently bypassed by a failed request.
+- **Request Deduplication:** Concurrent requests for the same URL within a session are coalesced into a single network fetch.
+Reduces load on the origin server and speeds up gallery loads.
 - **True LRU IndexedDB Caching:** Native IndexedDB integration stores fetched image blobs persistently with an automatic Least Recently Used eviction policy when quotas are reached.
+- **Session-Aware Cancellation:** In-flight requests are tracked per navigation session and aborted when the user leaves a post, preventing wasted bandwidth and stale writes.
 - **Decoupled High-Frequency State:** Zooming and panning math are decoupled from the reactive state proxy, caching DOM elements during animations to eliminate layout thrashing.
 - **Sliding-Window Preloader:** Intelligent sliding-window memory preloader fetches adjacent images and automatically revokes unused blobs to keep memory consumption low.
-- **Dynamic Notifications:** A redesigned, non-intrusive notification system provides real-time progress feedback.
+- **Dynamic Notifications:** A redesigned, non-intrusive notification system provides real-time progress feedback with per-type styling and slide-in/out animations.
 - **Mobile Support:** Touch-friendly interface with pinch-to-zoom, double-tap interactions, and smooth swipe-to-pan.
+- **Accessible by Default:** Focus-trapped modals, ARIA live announcements, `:focus-visible` rings, `prefers-reduced-motion` support, and screen-reader-friendly labels throughout.
-- **Customizable Interface:** Settings menu allows full customization of button labels, button visibility toggles, hotkeys, slideshow delays, and JSON settings import/export.
+- **Customizable Interface:** Settings menu allows full customization of button labels, button visibility toggles, hotkeys, fullscreen mode, slideshow delays, and JSON settings import/export.
 - **Auto-Updating:** Integrated `@updateURL` and `@downloadURL` metadata ensures your script manager automatically fetches the latest fixes and features.

 ## Version History

-### Version 4.0.1 — Current
+### Version 4.1.1 — Current

+- **Request Deduplication:** Concurrent fetches for the same URL within a session are now coalesced into a single network request.
+Reduces origin load and prevents duplicated work during rapid navigation.
+- **Pawchive pacer hardening:** The request queue can no longer be silently bypassed by a rejected promise.
+- **In-flight request cleanup:** Added a per-session request tracker that aborts outstanding `GM.xmlHttpRequest` handles when a navigation session is superseded.

+### Version 4.1.0

+- **Native Fullscreen Support:** New fullscreen mode with three options — **Native** (real browser fullscreen), **CSS** (styled in-page expansion), and **Ask each time**.
+Configurable under Settings → General.
+- **`f` keyboard shortcut:** Quickly toggle fullscreen without leaving the gallery.
+- **Fullscreen state sync:** The toolbar button highlights when fullscreen is active; exiting native fullscreen via `Escape` or the browser UI cleanly restores the gallery state.
+- **Multi-option modal primitive:** Added `UGModal.choose()` for future prompts requiring more than a binary decision.

+### Version 4.0.1

 - **Zero External UI Dependencies:** Removed jQuery, SweetAlert2, Dexie.js, and FileSaver.js in favor of native DOM operations, a built-in lightweight SVG modal system, and native IndexedDB.
 - **Unified Pointer & Gesture Engine:** Replaced legacy mouse and touch listeners with unified Pointer Events, providing smooth multi-touch pinch zoom, double-tap zoom, and inertia panning.